Christmas in the Philippines

 The Philippines has eight major languages, here's how to say Merry Christmas in some of them!
 In Tagalog, Happy/Merry Christmas is 'Maligayang Pasko'; in Ilocano it's 'Naragsak nga Paskua'; in Ilonggo it's 'Malipayon nga Pascua'; in Sugbuhanon or Cebuano it's 'Maayong Pasko'; in Bicolano they say 'Maugmang Pasko' in Pangalatok or Pangasinense they say 'Maabig ya pasko' or 'Magayagan inkianac'; and in Waray you say 'Maupay Nga Pasko'.
 Happy/Merry Christmas in lots more languages.

 In 2013 the Philippines was hit by Typhoon Haiyan and thousands of people were made homeless, so lots of people can't celebrate Christmas like they used to.
 Many charities like Compassion are working in the Philippines to help people.
-Find out more about the Philippines on the Compassion website.
+Find out more about the Philippines on the Compassion website (goes to another site).